The Media and Content APIs support OAuth2 bearer authentication.

 Manage your Client ID/Secret here.

-OAuth2 offers several ways for clients to obtain an access_token
+OAuth2 offers several ways for clients to obtain an access_token.
+Developers

 writing integrations running as a single user will probably use Password